Should We Still Organize Corporate Hackathons in the AI Era?

 Frequently Asked Questions

 Should companies still run hackathons if AI can generate ideas instantly?
-Yes - but the purpose shifts.
-AI can generate ideas, but it cannot identify which problems are worth solving within your specific organizational context.
+Yes — but the purpose shifts.
+AI can generate ideas, but it cannot identify which problems are worth solving within your specific organisational context.
 Hackathons surface distributed domain expertise that AI lacks.
 The combination of human insight and AI acceleration is more powerful than either alone.

 How often should we run corporate hackathons in the AI era?
-Quarterly at minimum for most organizations; monthly for larger enterprises.
+Quarterly at minimum for most organisations; monthly for larger enterprises.
 Annual hackathons miss too many windows of opportunity as AI capabilities evolve rapidly.

 How do we ensure fairness when some teams are better at using AI tools?
 Provide equal AI tool access to all teams, offer pre-hackathon AI training sessions, and update assessment criteria to explicitly value problem identification and creative direction — not just output volume.

 Who should lead the corporate hackathon program?
 Ideally, the Chief Innovation Officer or equivalent innovation leadership role.
-Hackathons need strategic alignment, cross-functional coordination, and connection to broader innovation pipelines - responsibilities that naturally sit with innovation leadership.
+Hackathons need strategic alignment, cross-functional coordination, and connection to broader innovation pipelines — responsibilities that naturally sit with innovation leadership.
+For organisations without a dedicated CInO, fractional engagements are available through Innovation Advisory.

 Related Resources